PRIX: Learning to Plan from Raw Pixels for End-to-End Autonomous Driving: Conclusions

-We introduce PRIX, an efficient and fast camera-only driving model that outperforms other vision-based methods and rivals the performance of state-of-the-art multimodal systems.
-While acknowledging LiDAR's importance for robustness, we prove that high performance is achievable with vision alone.
-PRIX demonstrates that relying directly on rich camera features for planning is a viable alternative to the BEV representation and multimodal approaches, establishing a new benchmark for what is achievable in efficient, vision-based autonomous driving systems. \paragraph{Acknowledgements} This work was partially supported by the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.
-The computations were enabled by the supercomputing resource, Berzelius, provided by the National Supercomputer Centre at Linköping University and the Knut and Alice Wallenberg Foundation, Sweden.
+We introduce PRIX, an efficient camera-only driving model that outperforms other published vision-based methods and rivals SOTA multimodal systems.
+While LiDAR remains important for robustness, we show that high performance is achievable with vision alone, demonstrating that leveraging rich camera features for planning is a viable alternative to BEV and multimodal approaches, and establishing a new benchmark for efficient, vision-based autonomous driving.

 { }